Quantum Circuit Cutting for Classical Shadows: Quantum circuit cutting

 where $M_2$ denotes the action of $M$ on qubit 2.
-The two tensor factors inside the summation essentially form two quantum states (clarified below) that can be prepared independently.
+The two tensor factors inside the summation essentially {(almost; clarified below)} form two quantum states that can be prepared independently.
 Thus, we say that the quantum circuit can be \textit{cut} into two \textit{fragments}, $f_1$ and $f_2$.
 The state of each fragment is parameterized by the operator $M \in \mathcal B$, satisfying:

 Careful readers should note that $\rho_{f_i}(M)$ is not actually a ``state'' since $M$ is a (possibly traceless) operator rather than a quantum state.
 To resolve this concern, we interpret $\rho_{f_j}$ as a linear combination of \textit{conditional states} by expanding $M = r M\ind r + s M \ind s$, where $(r, s) = \lambda(M)$ are the eigenvalues of $M$, and $M\ind j$ is a rank-1 projector.
 Then, we complete the conditional-state interpretation of Eq.~\eqref{eq:cut-example} with the expansion